How can you help promote a new book?

 •At http://www.christianbook.com you can recommend books via an e-mail link that will take your friends right to the page of the book you’re promoting.

-•Recommend the book as a featured title for an area book discussion group.
+•Recommend the book as a featured title for an area book discussion group (or start your own bookclub!).
 This is especially appropriate if the book has discussion questions in the back.

 •Start a discussion about the book on your blog or on e-mail loops you’re a part of.